Welcome to the United Nations

 • Wastewater

-24 % of domestic wastewater in Central and Southern Asia is safely treated (SDG indicator 6.3.1, 2022)
+28 % of domestic wastewater in Central and Southern Asia is safely treated (2024), but insufficient data to assess industrial wastewater treatment in the region (SDG indicator 6.3.1)

 • Water quality